Best ways to visit USI as a transfer student

 Transfer students choose USI for our strong academics, top-notch faculty and career-focused degree programs.
 USI offers plenty of support before you transfer to ensure that you:

 - Choose the degree program that best suits your transfer credits

 - Complete your transfer application correctly

-USI accepts transfer credits from multiple sources, including regionally accredited four-year institutions, accredited community colleges and Advanced Placement (AP) and College Level Examination Program (CLEP) tests.
-You may also be eligible to earn transfer credit via credit by examination.
+USI accepts transfer credits from multiple sources, including regionally accredited four-year institutions, accredited community colleges, International Baccalaureate (IB), Advanced Placement (AP) and College Level Examination Program (CLEP) tests.
+You may also be eligible to earn transfer credit via credit by exam.